 Cates ghosted a friend in game

-Poker pro Daniel “Jungleman” Cates admitted to cheating in an online home game against other poker pros and deep-pocketed recreational players.
+Poker pro Daniel “Jungleman” Cates admitted to a form of multi-accounting called ghosting in an online home game against other poker pros and deep-pocketed recreational players.
 In a message to the poker community on Wednesday, Cates briefly explained what he did, provided an excuse, and apologized.

 Cates said that on May 8, he played “with” a person named Sina, one of the participants in the game.
 He explained that the game was “understood” to be filled with professional players who were “ghosting” recreational players, so he thought it was fine if did the same with Sina.

 Before apologizing, Cates said that he did not think it was fair that he was the one being singled out when others were doing the same thing.

 In his apology, Cates addressed high stakes amateur player Bill Perkins, who was the one to break the news of cheating over the weekend.
 Cates said that Perkins “got caught in the crossfire” of others ghosting and that he was sorry.

 I still make mistakes and am sorry for my actions”

 To the poker community as a whole, Cates said that he understands that because he is a “role model,” his punishment should be harsh compared to any other random player.

 “I hold myself to a high standard of ethics and aspire to be devoid of inequity,” Cates added, “but I still make mistakes and am sorry for my actions.”